-The weld is formed by melting the metal with an arc between the tungsten electrode and the workpiece.
+The weld is created by using an electric arc to melt the metal between the tungsten electrode and the workpiece.

-During welding, tungsten is extremely infusible, and only the electrode is used.
+During the welding process, the tungsten electrode remains intact as it is highly refractory, and only the electrode is used.

-This method can be used for almost all metal connections, especially for metals such as aluminum and magnesium that can form refractory oxides and reactive metals like titanium and zirconium.
+This welding process can be used for nearly all metal connections, especially for metals such as aluminum and magnesium that tend to form refractory oxides, as well as reactive metals like titanium and zirconium.

-The weld quality of this welding method is high, but its welding speed is slow compared with other electric arc welding method.
+The weld quality produced by TIG welding is excellent, although the welding speed is slower compared to other electric arc welding methods.

 4 Gas metal arc welding